hykilpikonna/AquaDX/docs/game_specific_notes.md

 ### Additional notes
 * Workaround for profile version mismatch is implemented, but not recommended.
+* Team function can be enabled by changing `game.chunithm.team-name` value.
+Leave this blank to disable team function.

 ## Maimai DX
 Only JP variant is supported.